nestjslatam/log-reflector/README.md

 - Log Method: print entries (OnEntry, OnCall, OnException and OnExit) for a method tagged with @LogMethod

-# Integrated with Bug Loggers servers such as:
+# Pending Features, working on:

 - Log Property
 - Log Class